wiseman-timelord/Manage-Wsl-Distro/README.md

 # Manage-WSL-Distro.
-Status: Alpha; it has already worked, but the overall usefulness of the program is being reviewed and logical supporting features added.
+Status: Alpha; it has already worked, but the overall usefulness of the program is being reviewed and logical supporting features added, while thats going on things are broken.

 ### PLANNER:
 1. Testing and Fixing - Option 1 works.